cnguy/kayn/README.md

 main();
 ```

+Check `example.js` and the files in the `recipes` directory (they're more just random composition of functions lol) for more usage.

 # Caching

 To cache, firstly create some Cache that has a get/set function, and then pass it to `cacheOptions.cache`.